-- A fund fact sheet summarising the important information relating to the fund, including the particulars and performance of the fund.
-An employer is required to issue at least two fund fact sheets to employees for each financial period. - A fund expense ratio that presents the expenses of the fund as a percentage of the MPF fund size, and is calculated based on the latest completed financial statements for the relevant financial period. - An annual benefit statement showing the historical records of the employee's fund account, including the scheme membership details, status and the number of accounts held by the employee.
+- At least two fund fact sheets summarising the important information relating to the fund, including the particulars and performance of the fund that is required to be issued for each financial period. - A fund expense ratio that presents the expenses of the fund as a percentage of the MPF fund size and is calculated based on the latest completed financial statements for the relevant financial period. - An annual benefit statement showing the historical records of the employee's fund account, including the scheme membership details, status and the number of accounts held by the employee.

-In addition to the above, an employer is required to provide the following information alongside or in the offering document of an MPF scheme:
+In addition to the above, an MPF trustee must provide the following information alongside or in the offering document of an MPF scheme: